Get us in your inbox

 Advertising

-Although Harpers Ferry played a role in igniting the Civil War, the vibe today leans far more romantic than revolutionary.
-The core of Harpers Ferry—which sits at the edge of the Shenandoah River, the Potomac River, and the Blue Ridge Mountains—is a national historic park with forts, museums, cobbled streets, and charm a plenty.
-You’ll also find 22 miles of hiking trails outside the city center, and in the warmer months the town is an ideal launch point for kayaking, whitewater rafting, and tubing.
-It won't take long to understand why locals call West Virginia 'almost heaven.'
+If American history is your love language, make your way over to Harpers Ferry.
+The town sits at the edge of the Shenandoah River, the Potomac River, and the Blue Ridge Mountains, and doubles as a national historic park with forts, museums and cobbled streets steeped in Civil War lore.
+You’ll also find 22 miles of hiking trails outside the city center.
+In the warmer months, the town is an ideal launch point for kayaking, whitewater rafting, and tubing.

 Advertising

-The Obamas' go-to summer getaway has always charmed visitors with its windswept beaches and sweet towns.
+The Obamas' go-to summer getaway, Martha's Vineyard, has always charmed visitors with its windswept beaches and sweet towns.
 Rent a home or base yourself at Hob Knob in Edgartown, the island’s picture-perfect, oldest settlement with narrow streets, red-brick pavements and white clapboard homes.
-Hit the beach, browse local shops, marvel over the sunset and stuff yourself with fresh seafood—it’s not a Vineyard visit without lobster from Larsen’s Fish Market, after all.
+Hit the beach, browse local shops, marvel over the sunset and stuff yourself with fresh seafood—it’s not a Vineyard visit without lobster from Larsen’s Fish Market.

 Advertising

 Dubbed 'Island of the Little God' by the Narragansett tribe, this petite isle 12 miles off the coast of Rhode Island is a world apart from the mainland.
-Rent a bike or moped, grab a sandwich from Three Sisters and set about the business of discovering your favorite beach or scenic trail.
+Rent a bike or moped, grab a sandwich from Three Sisters and start discovering your favorite beach or scenic trail.

 Advertising

-Barely inside the Florida border, this Atlantic Coast barrier island hits the spot for a luxury weekend or low-key retreat.
+Barely within the Florida border, this Atlantic Coast barrier island hits the spot for a luxury weekend or low-key retreat.
 Book a room at a historic B&B or bed down overlooking the beach at the Ritz-Carlton.
-Then spend your days soaking up sun, riding horses along the shoreline or out on the water on a fishing charter or sightseeing tour.
-Keep the camera ready for sea turtles, manatees, and dolphins.
+Then, spend your days soaking up the sun, riding horses along the shoreline or on the water on a fishing charter or sightseeing tour.
+Keep the camera ready for sea turtles, manatees and dolphins.

 Recommended